Adriankhl/relativitization/README.md

 * [See the game documentation](https://github.com/Adriankhl/relativitization-game-doc) if you want to know more about the game
-* [See the framework documentation](https://github.com/Adriankhl/relativitization-framework-doc) if you want to implement your model or alternative game mechanicsk
+* [See the framework documentation](https://github.com/Adriankhl/relativitization-framework-doc) if you want to implement your model or alternative game mechanics

 ## Table of Contents